Overactive bladder care at Mayo Clinic

 Expertise and rankings

-Mayo Clinic's experts in overactive bladder treat nearly 900 people with the condition each year.
+Mayo Clinic's experts in overactive bladder treat more than 1,700 people with the condition each year.

 - Teamwork.
-Because of their experience and Mayo Clinic's system, Mayo Clinic specialists are able to quickly and efficiently diagnose your problem and offer treatment.
-It's not uncommon to have an evaluation one day and corrective surgery the next, if that's what you want.
-If other medical problems are identified in an evaluation, an appointment can be quickly arranged with another doctor who specializes in that condition.
+Because of their experience and Mayo Clinic's system, Mayo Clinic specialists can quickly and efficiently diagnose your condition and offer treatment.
+It's possible to have an evaluation one day and corrective surgery the next, if that's what you want.
+If an evaluation finds other medical conditions, you can get an appointment quickly with a healthcare professional who specializes in that condition.

 - The latest research.
-As a research institution, Mayo Clinic doctors are continually studying how to improve the diagnosis and treatment of overactive bladder.
-You benefit from those treated previously, and your treatment contributes to new knowledge for the future.
+As a research institution, Mayo Clinic researchers are always studying how to improve the diagnosis and treatment of overactive bladder.
+You benefit from those treated before you.
+And your treatment adds to new knowledge for the future.

 Locations, travel and lodging